- Frequently Asked Questions

 Other supported tokens:

-Are there other compatible security tokens besides the recommended ones?
+Are there other compatible tokens and more information?

 Why is OpenKeychain’s database not password protected?